nh-server/switch-guide/docs/index.md

     - A successfully modchipped Switch

     If you choose the emuMMC path introduced later in the guide, you will also need a microSD card that is *at least* 128 gigabytes.
 In this path, it'll be important to disable the [Automatic Save Data Cloud](https://en-americas-support.nintendo.com/app/answers/detail/a_id/41209) function beforehand, as well as making sure [the Switch is set as the primary console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22453/~/how-to-change-the-primary-console-for-your-nintendo-account). <br>
-    If you must use a smaller microSD card, you can choose to use the sysNAND CFW path, after assuming the risks involved.
+    If you must use a smaller microSD card, you can choose to use the sysCFW path, after assuming the risks involved.

     Additionally, on a V1 "unpatched" Switch, you will need a way to access the ReCovery Mode (this will be further explained in the "Entering RCM section").
 While possible with household tools, you may want to shell money out for a "jig" that inserts into the Joy-Con rail to reliably enable RCM.